IBM-Bluemix-Docs/mass-data-migration/mass-data-migration-faqs.md

 ## **How much does it cost to use Mass Data Migration in the US?**

 In the US, a flat rate of USD 395 is charged per device.
-This cost includes the USD 295 device fee, and USD 100 roundtrip UPS Next Day Air delivery, and 10 business days of use at your site.
+This cost includes the USD 295 device fee, and USD 100 round-trip UPS Next Day Air delivery, and 10 business days of use at your site.

 <hr/>

 ## **How much does {{site.data.keyword.cos_full_notm}} usage cost?**

 The transfer of data into the {{site.data.keyword.cloud_notm}} is at no cost to you.
 However, standard rates apply for data that is stored in {{site.data.keyword.cos_full}} or any other {{site.data.keyword.cloud_notm}} service.
 You can find pricing for {{site.data.keyword.cos_full}} for the Standard Cross Region offering at the following link: https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage#s3api